Source code for wolfgpu.simple_simulation

 @param_infiltration_lerp.setter def param_infiltration_lerp(self, value: InfiltrationInterpolation): if isinstance(value, InfiltrationInterpolation): self._param_infiltration_lerp = value else: raise TypeError(f"For infiltration interpolation strategy, I expect an object of type InfiltrationInterpolation.
 You gave a '{value.__class__.__name__}'.")

-[docs] def add_boundary_condition(self, i: int, j: int, bc_type:BoundaryConditionsTypes, bc_value: float, border:Direction): """ Add a boundary condition to the model. i, j: position of the boundary condition (1-based) bc_type: type of boundary condition bc_value: value/parameter of the boundary condition border: mesh's border on which the boundary condtion applies """ if isinstance(bc_type, int): for bc in BoundaryConditionsTypes: if bc.value == bc_type: bc_type = bc break self._boundary_conditions.append(boundary_condition_2D(i, j, bc_type, bc_value, border))
+[docs] def add_boundary_condition(self, i: int, j: int, bc_type:BoundaryConditionsTypes, bc_value: float, border:Direction): """ Add a boundary condition to the model. :param i, j: position of the boundary condition (1-based) :param bc_type: type of boundary condition :param bc_value: value/parameter of the boundary condition :param border: mesh's border on which the boundary condtion applies """ if isinstance(bc_type, int): found = False for bc in BoundaryConditionsTypes: if bc.value == bc_type: bc_type = bc found = True break assert found, f"The B.C. index {bc_type} is unknown.
+Prefer using enum `BoundaryConditionsTypes`." self._boundary_conditions.append(boundary_condition_2D(i, j, bc_type, bc_value, border))

 [docs] def clear_boundary_conditions(self): """ Clears all the boundary conditions.
 Useful if one wants to build a new simulation starting with an existing one. """ self._boundary_conditions = []

-[docs] def add_infiltration(self, time_start: float, zones_values: list[float]): """ Add an infiltration point in the infiltration chronology. :param: time_start start time of the infiltration (in seconds) :param: zones_values an array representing the quantity of water per second to add to each infiltration zones, starting at time_start.
-The first item corrsesponds to the zone 1, second item corresponds to zone 2 and so on. """ # Invalidate the timings cache. self._infiltrations_timings_as_gpu_array_cache = None self._infiltrations_chronology.append( [time_start, zones_values] )
+[docs] def add_infiltration(self, time_start: float, zones_values: list[float]): """ Add an infiltration point in the infiltration chronology. :param time_start: start time of the infiltration (in seconds) :param zones_values: an array representing the quantity of water per second to add to each infiltration zones, starting at time_start.
+The first item corrsesponds to the zone 1, second item corresponds to zone 2 and so on. """ # Invalidate the timings cache. self._infiltrations_timings_as_gpu_array_cache = None self._infiltrations_chronology.append( (time_start, zones_values) )

 [docs] def clear_infiltration_chronology(self): """ Clear the infiltration chronology.
 Useful if one wants to build a new simulation starting with an existing one. """ self._infiltrations_timings_as_gpu_array_cache = None self._infiltrations_chronology = []